moki/Algorithms-in-C/README.md

 # Algorithms-in-C
-My Solutions for exercises of the Algorithms in C by Robert Sedgewick book
+My Solutions for exercises from the Algorithms in C by Robert Sedgewick book